jessepav/lacygoill-wiki-backup/python/Python.md

 ## When should I encode a string object into a bytes object?

-When you want to store textual data, or send it on the network.
+When you want to store textual data in a file, or send it on the network.

 ## What's the order of the items in a dictionary??